-Exterior dead animal carcass removal in Louisville is one of the most common calls we receive.
+Exterior dead animal carcass removal in Miami and North West Florida is one of the most common calls we receive.
 Dead animals will often be hit by a car and wander on to someone’s property to die.
-Injured animals that happen to be alive can be handled by calling your local police department or Kentucky Wildlife Resource Agency.
+Injured animals that happen to be alive can be handled by calling your local police department, FWC, or wildlife rehabber.
 Once the animal dies, you will need to contact a Animal Pros dead animal carcass removal specialist for removal.
 Animal Pros provides professional dead animal carcass removal and pickup, and disinfecting and sanitizing after removal of dead animals.

 Domestic Dead Animal Pickup Services

 Domestic dead animal removal pick up services are on the rise, and several options will be covered to assist with the unexpected loss.
 Domestic dead animals include:

 - Dead cat removal.

 Dead domestic stock removal, which includes horses, cows, goats, and such.

 There is no provided service for pick up of domestic animals in the event one passes.
 However there are several options to help with disposal for small and large animals.
 For domestic dead dogs and cats, a vetrinary clinic or hospital can help.
 Some do offer animal cremation, incineration, and disposal for a fee.
 Some landfills will accept a dead dog or cat, but will usually need to be a class 1 landfill and for a fee.
 Small dogs and cats can be buried, if suitable, depending on location, and local regulations.